Luke Nevill

-Luke Alexander Nevill (born 19 February 1986) is a former Australian professional basketball player who last played for Yulon Luxgen Dinos of the Taiwan Super Basketball League.
+Luke Alexander Nevill (born 19 February 1986) is an Australian former professional basketball player.
 He played college basketball for the University of Utah.

 Early life

 Nevill was born and raised in Perth, Western Australia, where he played as a junior for the Stirling Senators.
 In 2002 and 2003, he was an Australian Institute of Sport Junior All-Star selection.

 High school

 In 2003, Nevill moved to the United States to attend Kell High School in Marietta, Georgia.
 As an exchange student in 2003–04, he averaged 17.6 points, 8.9 rebounds, 3.7 blocked shots and 2.5 assists per game.

 In April 2004, he signed a national letter of intent with the Utah men's basketball program.

 College career

 In his freshman season with Utah in 2005–06, Nevill earned honorable mention all-Mountain West Conference honors.
 In 29 games (12 starts), he averaged 11.6 points and 6.6 rebounds per game.

 In his sophomore season, he was named to the NABC All-District 8 second team, USBWA All-District 13 second team and all-Mountain West Conference third team.
 In 29 games, he averaged 16.8 points, 7.7 rebounds, 1.6 assists and 1.1 blocks per game.

 In his junior season, he was again named to the NABC All-District 8 second team, USBWA All-District 13 second team and all-Mountain West Conference second team.
 On 5 January 2008, in a game against the Air Force, he became just the 19th Ute to score 1,000 points and grab 500 rebounds.
 In 33 games, he averaged 15.2 points, 6.7 rebounds, 1.3 assists and 1.6 blocks per game.

 In his senior season, he helped lead the Utes to the NCAA Tournament.
 At the conclusion of the season, he was named the Mountain West Conference Player of the Year and Defensive Player of the Year, as well as earning all-Mountain West Conference first team and Associated Press honorable mention All-American honors.
 In 34 games, he averaged 16.8 points, 9.0 rebounds, 1.3 assists and 2.7 blocks per game.